loganheffernan2/thesis-blank/blog/a-test.md

 subhead: 'On Publishing, Teaching, and Balance'
 notes:
   - desc: >-
-      From the TXTBooks website: "TXTbooks is an artist-run independent publishing initiative in Brooklyn, NY.
+      From the TXTBooks website!!!: "TXTbooks is an artist-run independent publishing initiative in Brooklyn, NY.